 Keytruda® is an immunotherapy that is a monoclonal antibody.
 Antibodies are a normal part of the immune system that attach to antigens (such as germs) to mark them for destruction by the immune system.
-Monoclonal antibodies are created in a laboratory to attach to specific antigens on the surface of cancer cells.
+Monoclonal antibodies used in cancer treatment are created in a laboratory to attach to specific antigens on the surface of cancer cells.
 Pembrolizumab targets the PD-1 receptor and blocks the interaction with the proteins which bind to the receptor, PD-L1 and PD-L2.
 Some cancer cells affect the PD-1 pathway.
 When this pathway is affected by the cancer cells, the cancer can grow and spread without being kept in check by the T-cells and the immune system.
 By blocking the PD-1 pathway, pembrolizumab can help the body’s T-cells and immune system fight the cancer.1,2

 Treatment option for NSCLC

 Pembrolizumab is approved for multiple first-line treatment options for patients with certain forms of advanced non-small cell lung cancer.
 It can be used along with certain chemotherapy medications as initial treatment for metastatic (has spread to other parts of the body) nonsquamous non-small cell lung cancer (NSCLC) with no abnormal EGFR or ALK gene.
 As well as first-line treatment in combination with certain chemotherapy medications for metastatic squamous NSCLC.4 It can also be used as a single medication for certain forms of advanced or metastatic NSCLC.
 Additionally, pembrolizumab is used to treat various other types of cancer.1,2

 Pembrolizumab is also approved for the treatment of solid tumor cancers with certain biomarkers, including tumors that are considered tumor mutational burden-high (TMB-H), microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR).1